Spicy Eggplant and Chinese Sausage Stir fry

 So it happened.
 I got married (!) to the man of my dreams.
 It’s hard to believe it actually happened, after months of planning and thinking about the big day incessantly.
 What on earth am I going to obsess about now?!
 Perhaps our honeymoon to Ireland in July?
 Or maybe my sister’s wedding in August? 🙂

-After the momentous and busy weekend, both Ben and I are completely exhausted.
-We went to bed at 9:30PM last night and still woke up groggy.
+After the momentous and busy weekend, both Ben and I were completely exhausted.
+We went to bed at 9:30PM and still woke up groggy.
 I think it’ll be a few days before we’re back to our normal and energetic selves.
 Good thing this week has few social engagements and I have a list of easy weeknight dinner recipes!

-This eggplant and sausage stir fry made the weeknight dinner list because it’s simply delicious and fast- it comes together in about 15 minutes.
-A mix of sweet and savory is always a win in my books, and the gentle hit of spice means even those who aren’t a fan of spicy dishes will enjoy it (and if you’re a spicy-dish fean, you can easily up the heat).
+This eggplant and sausage stir-fry made the weeknight dinner list because it’s simply delicious and fast: it comes together in about 15 minutes.
+A mix of sweet and savory is always a win in my books, and the gentle hit of spice means even those who aren’t a fan of spicy dishes will enjoy it (and if you love spicy, you can easily up the heat).
 Comfort food at its best!

 Chinese sausage is a thin, somewhat dry sausage that works really well in stir fries as it has a nice toothsome texture that holds up to the high heat of a wok.
 The long pastel-purple eggplants, sometimes called Chinese eggplants, have a gentle flavour and are slightly sweeter than the globe eggplants (and because they aren’t as bitter, you don’t need to salt them before cooking).
 These two ingredients work really nicely together, both in flavour and texture.